BeyondTheClouds/enos/docs/installation.rst

 The deployment is the combination of the following three phases:

-1. Acquire the raw resources that are necessary for the deployment of OpenStack.
-Enos acquires resources according to the ``provider`` and ``resources`` information in the reservation file.
+1. Acquire the resources that are necessary for the deployment of OpenStack.
+Enos acquires resources according to the ``provider`` and ``resources`` information in the configuration file.
 One can perform this phase by calling ``enos up``.

-2. Deploy OpenStack to the resources acquired during the previous phase.
+2. Deploy OpenStack on the resources acquired during the previous phase.
 Enos uses the resource list provided by the previous phase and combines it with the information specified in the file targeted by the ``inventory`` key to produce a file that gives a mapping of which OpenStack services have to be deployed to which resources.
-   Enos then calls the Kolla-Ansible tool with this file to deploy the containerized OpenStack services to the right resources.
+   Enos then calls the Kolla Ansible tool with this file to deploy the containerized OpenStack services to the right resources.
 One can perform this phase by calling ``enos os``.

    .. note::